 Protecting Pollinators, People & the Planet

-The World Bee Project (WBP) is a British community interest company (CIC), a global social enterprise focused on the relationship between pollination, food security, biodiversity and human wellbeing.
+The World Bee Project CIC (WBP) is a global social enterprise focussed on developing and promoting a sustainable relationship between pollination, food security, biodiversity, and human wellbeing.

 The World Bee Project is a member of Defra’s Pollinator Advisory Steering Group (PASG).

 BEE FOR BIODIVERSITY.
 THE BEE IS OUR CONCEPTUAL ICON SYMBOLISING OUR AIM TO PROTECT POLLINATORS, PEOPLE & THE PLANET

 The World Bee Project is a British community interest company, a CIC.
 A community interest company (CIC) is a social enterprise which exists to benefit the community rather than private shareholders.
 A CIC is the UK equivalent of a 'Benefit Corporation' or 'B-Corp.' in the United States.